nuxt-community/sentry-module/README.md

 The module enables error logging through [Sentry](http://sentry.io).

+- **Please note** that version 2.2.0 of this package removed the older `public_key` and `private_key` options, since the updated Sentry packages don't support these anymore.
-**Please note** that version 2.0.0 of this package introduces a breaking change.
+- **Please note** that version 2.0.0 of this package introduces a breaking change.
 See [#30](https://github.com/nuxt-community/sentry-module/pull/30) for more information.

 ## Setup
 - Add `@nuxtjs/sentry` dependency using yarn or npm to your project